marcello-dev/marcello-dev.github.io/_posts/2019-10-8-hashable-objects.md

 title:  "Hashable objects for maps in Python"
 ---

-Maps, or dict, in Python are very useful.
-In order to create a dict, you have to choose an **hashable** object as key and a value.
+Maps in Python are called dict.
+To create one, you have to choose an **hashable** object as key and a value.
-What is an hashable object in Python?
+What is an hashable object?
 An hashable object is an object with a hash which never changes during its lifetime.
 Such objects are called immutable.
 Python offers the following hashable built-in objects.